Benjamin-Ex/Gulp-starter-sass/README.md

 |plumber|Allows to don't stop the flow in a case of error|
 |concat|assemble files|

-  1. Make sure you have gulp install localy, if not : `npm install gulp`
+  1. Make sure you have gulp install localy, if not : `npm install -g gulp`
   2. Start install with the command : `npm install`
   3. Launching the watcher script :`gulp`
   4. Launching the build script : the only files that matter.